vahidAK/NanoMethPhase/README.md

   --overwrite, -ow      If output files exist overwrite them
 ```
 ## bam2bis:
 Convert a bam file to a mock whole-genome bisulfite sequencing format for visualization in IGV.
+Note that the reads in the output bam are not exactly the same as the reads in the input bam.
+In the output bam the sequence of the reads corresponds to the sequence from reference they mapped to and cytosine is also converted based on its methylation status.
 ```
 usage: nanomethphase bam2bis --bam BAM --reference REFERENCE --methylcallfile
                              METHYLCALLFILE --output OUTPUT [-h]